Mississippi Civil Rights Museum: Dedication controversy

 Mississippi Governor Phil Bryant, a Republican, invited President Donald Trump to attend the Mississippi Civil Rights Museum's dedication.
 Trump's acceptance of the invitation created a controversy, as many African Americans, civil rights leaders, and others said Trump's stand on racial issues was at odds with the museum's intent.
 The National Association for the Advancement of Colored People asked Trump not to attend.
-Many African American politicians boycotted the dedication, including, U.S. Representative John Lewis (himself a civil rights activist), U.S. Rep. Bennie Thompson (whose district includes Jackson), and Jackson mayor Chokwe Antar Lumumba.
+Many African American politicians boycotted the dedication, including, U.S. Representative John Lewis (himself a civil rights activist), U.S. Rep. Bennie Thompson (whose district includes Jackson), and Jackson Mayor Chokwe Antar Lumumba.

 Trump flew to Mississippi on December 9, but did not attend the public dedication ceremony.
 Instead, he received a private, 30-minute tour of both museums and then delivered a 10-minute speech to a small, select group of individuals.
 In his remarks, Trump singled out civil rights activist Medgar Evers, who was murdered in Jackson in 1963.
 Trump acknowledged the presence in the audience of Evers' widow, Myrlie Evers-Williams, who subsequently received a standing ovation.

 As Trump toured the museums, protests took place outside.
 Some held signs saying "Make America Civil Again" and "Lock Him Up".
-Some protesters chanted "NoTrump, no hate, no KKK in the USA", while others stood by mute, their mouths covered by stickers featuring the Confederate battle flag.
+Some protesters chanted "No Trump, no hate, no KKK in the USA", while others stood by mute, their mouths covered by stickers featuring the Confederate battle flag.